 School of Religion, Theology, and Peace Studies courses rely on a continuous assessment system, based on a mixture of written assignments and lecture/seminar attendance.
-The Community Learning module is assessed by participation in an internship with a local peacebuilding organisation and the submission of a written reflective portfolio.

 3.1 Marking Criteria

 Your essay feedback will be returned to you through Blackboard and you will be provided with indications of where your essay was most successful and where you need to concentrate your future work.
 You will receive feedback based on the following rubric: